ziqiCodeLady/CompTIA-A-Plus/Chapter 1/Hardware.md

     - All solid-state memory,  All of our information is being stored.
     - silent because they have no moving parts
     -  very fast response times because you’re writing directly to memory.
     - 2 and 1/2 inch. and  a 1.8 inch on older hard drives

+- Hybrid drive (SSHD), solid-state hybrid drive.
+    - spinning components,
+    - cache the information as it’s being read or written to the drive separate from the operation of your laptop
+    - the traditional spinning hard drive and a 2 .5 inch form factor